by Max Maxwell

-This dialogue is not intended as an attack on faith, but merely to address the problems that occur when people state things that are beyond the scope of reasonable application.
-This dialogue demonstrates the ability to use the "scope of application" of a field of knowledge and the principle of the "one example technique" to further a Socratic questioning process.
-The one example technique allows an idea or definition to stand or fall on the basis of finding one example that is able to stand further examination.
+This dialogue is not intended as an attack on faith, nor is it in any way an argument in favor of atheism.
+This dialogue is merely a plea for the use of common sense when speaking about morality.
+With regard to the Socratic method, this dialogue demonstrates the ability to use the "scope of application" of a field of knowledge in a Socratic conversation.
+If we really know something, we should be accountable to how that knowledge is applied.
+It also demonstrates the usefulness of the "one example technique" to further a Socratic questioning process.
+The one example technique allows an idea or definition to stand or fall on the basis of finding one example that is able to stand up to further examination.
 This dialogue will be integrated into the essay, "The Fundamentals of Education: PART V".
 The commentary discussing how to use this type of dialogue for different subjects will be added at that time.
-In the meantime, the dialogue below will remain the same.
+The actual dialogue below will remain the same.

-I have used such questions in real conversations.
+I have asked the questions in the dialogue below in real conversations.
 Although the verbal maneuvering of the respondents vary tremendously, the end result is the same as the dialogue you read below.
-That end result is the inability of religious persons to give one example of faith being able to carry out moral deeds or interpret moral principles without the assistance of ordinary, secular, human knowledge.
+That end result is the inability of religious persons to give one example of faith being able to carry out moral deeds or interpret moral principles without the absolutely necessary assistance of ordinary, secular, human knowledge.
 The implications of this speak for themselves.

 Preacher: An atheist cannot be a moral person.
 Without faith in God, no human being can be moral at all.
 You must first have faith in God in order to have any capacity for morality.
 Faith in God is the only true basis of morality.